kleinmatic/vibe-code/README.md

-# vibe-code

-A collection of small utility projects and experiments.
+_This is a collection of small projects and experiments.
+Mostly just me playing with Claude Code._

 ## Projects